| || |

 Wyoming Workforce Investment Act Program

 Provides funding to help adults, dislocated workers and youth find employment through various services available.
-In addition to information provided on the Wyoming Department of Workforce Services website, CWC offers information in our Workforce Development and Training Department.
+In addition to information provided on the Wyoming Department of Workforce Services website, CWC offers information in our Workforce Development and Community Education Department.